lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/13+ The love, shining through.md

 "This animal just doesn't know any better," she said out loud, boisterously, "Look at it, all it can do is to destroy and perverse.
 So what if it wags its tongue around?
 How does that justify anything?"

-"I j-just m-might know some th-things, believe me," the changeling quipped, "I know, how you ponies are tricksy, [b]tricksy[/b]...
+"I j-just m-might know some th-things, believe me," the changeling quipped, "I know how you ponies are tricksy, [b]tricksy[/b]...
 All ho-hoarding love to yourselves, all the time...
 To get it out of you is a re-rewarding challenge."

 "Sister, you're right, why do even listen to this?
-What for?" seething with rage, Blueblood brandished weapon, "Lower that barrier."
+What for?" seething with rage, Blueblood brandished weapon, "Remove that barrier."

 Cadance turned, frowning, and her breath hitched, as she looked back at ponies.
-They all were livid, scared, perplexed.
+They were livid, perplexed.
 Applejack met eyes with hers, and it was strange to see helplessness from usually confident and dependable mare.

 Stygian spoke tensely: "Fighting them would be unwise.
 We would be just overwhelmed in open field."

 "Yes-s, that is right..." the changeling, that obdurate monster, grinned, as he was joined on his side of the barrier by others, "We-we w-will be victorious, pony.
 It is inev-evitable."

 "Then what are we doing here!?"
 Prince Blueblood glared, agitated, "These barbarians killed our families, and what, we came out for some [i]peace[/i] talk?
 Cadance, aren't you an alicorn?
-Can't you just obliterate them!?"
+Can't you just destroy all of them, and spare us this menace!?"

 "I am sorry for your loss, Vladimir.
 Even one death is one too many.
 Any death is one too many.
 It isn't a reason to let vengeance cloud our mind," Cadance uttered, but lack of emotion betrayed her.
 She knew she managed to find the right words, but she wasn't sure she believed in them right now.

 She noticed how Applejack glanced at her again.

-"Quit it with proselytizing," Prince Blueblood growled, "You really want try to excuse that? [i]That[/i]?
-Where is your [i]honor[/i]?"
+"Gah!
+Quit it with proselytizing," Prince Blueblood growled, "You really want try to excuse that? [i]That[/i]?
+Where is your [i]honor[/i]?
+You're supposed to be royalty!
+To protect us!"

 It was all a mistake.
 You can't be 'diplomatic' with those who treat you like prey.
 It will only make things worse, she knew it, and yet made this juvenile mistake...